Azure-for-Startups/Notification-Hub-demo/README.md

 ###iOS Client

-Official Notification Hub documentation for Android platform is available here: <https://azure.microsoft.com/en-us/documentation/articles/notification-hubs-ios-get-started/>
+Official Notification Hub documentation for the iOS platform is available here: <https://azure.microsoft.com/en-us/documentation/articles/notification-hubs-ios-get-started/>

 Class *UserInfo* handles device registration data and is very similar to the one described in the Windows Phone section.
 Device registration is performed in class *AppDelegate*, because deviceToken is available only in the method *application:didRegisterForRemoteNotificationsWithDeviceToken:* of class *AppDelegate*